 Who should take statins?

 Australian guidelines, along with international guidelines, recommend that statins be used by:

-- people who have had a heart attack, or been diagnosed with coronary heart disease
+- people who have had a heart attack or stroke, or who have been diagnosed with coronary heart disease

 Factors that can put you at high risk of cardiovascular disease include: